MLopez-Ibanez/irace/README.md

 #### My program works perfectly on its own, but not when running under irace.
 Is irace broken?  ####

 Every time this was reported, it was a difficult-to-reproduce bug in the program, not in irace.
-We recommend that in `hook-run`, you use `valgrind` to run your program.
+We recommend that in `target-runner`, you use `valgrind` to run your program.
 That is, if you program is called like:

 ```bash